top of page

 Paula J. Haymond

-Paula Haymond at work.jpg
+Artist Paula Haymond at work

-In 2010, Haymond began working full-time as a woodturner/ sculptor, fulfilling a lifelong love of crafting and woodworking.
-Curiosity and drive for creating led her to an artist in residence rotation at the Houston Center for Contemporary Craft in 2011.
+In 2010, Haymond began working full time as a wood turner/ sculptor, fulfilling a lifelong love of crafting and woodworking.
+Curiosity and drive for creating, led her to an artist in residence rotation at the Houston Center for Contemporary Craft in 2011.
 While at the center, she was accepted into membership at Archway Gallery, the oldest artist-owned and operated gallery in the country.
-Her accomplishments as a wood artist were rewarded in 2012 when two of her vases were juried in by Catherine Anspon of Paper City Magazine in the Houston Visual Arts Alliance 30th Juried Member Exhibition.
+Her accomplishments as a wood artists were rewarded in 2012, when two of her vases were juried in by Catherine Anspon of PaperCity Magazine in the Houston Visual Arts Alliance 30th Juried Member Exhibition.

-In late 2017, she and her partner of 35 years moved to the northern coast of California.
+In late 2017, she and her partner of 35 years moved to northern coast of California.
 She was an active member of the Coastal Highway Art Collective of Point Arena, California 2017-2020.
-Both in 2017 and 2018, she was an active demonstrator at the American Association of Woodturners, a trade show for MDI Woodcarvers.
+Both in 2017 and 2018, she was an active demonstrator at the American Association of Woodturners, trade show for MDI Woodcarvers.
 She also worked as a videographer for the AAW symposium in Portland.

 Studio Tour Hours:

-August 27-28 September 3-4
+August 26-27 September 2-4

 10 a.m. to 5 p.m.

-No Public Restrooms.
+No Public Restrooms

 Pets Welcome